SchoemanClaudia/D20Bingo/README.md

 ### Accessibility

+-   Tested and confirmed that the site works in different browsers; Chrome, Safari and Firefox.
+-   Tested and confirmed that all internal links are working
+-   Tested that all external links are woking and opening in a separate tab.
+-   Tested all gameplay functionality within these browsers and screen sizes.

 - Ran the pages through Lighthouse, performance  level was 67 with initial load, but the sites accessiblity above 90.
   - Fixed the performance on page initial load:
     - Modifying aspect ratio on all images used, by specifying exact sizes with space needed improved the CLS.